 As a 10-year-old, in 1835, Libby moved with her parents to Cardington, Morrow County, OH.

-The marriage was troubled, and only lasted for seven years.
+Their marriage was troubled and only lasted for seven years.
 In the summer of 1852, Libby sued for divorce.
-In her petition, now on file at the Morrow County courthouse, her lawyer wrote out her side of the story:
+In her petition, on file today at the Morrow County courthouse, her lawyer wrote out her side of the story:

 ...soon after their marriage ... they commenced keeping house and living together in Westfield township now in Morrow County, where they resided together about 19 months when they removed to Middletown now in said Marion County, where they resided about 5 months, when they returned to said Westfield township, where they resided, kept house and lived together until in the month of November A.D.
 1847 (about 3 months), making in all about two years, during which time and ever since [she] has discharged the duties of a wife to [her husband], and [conducted] herself in a kind and affectionate manner toward him.

 Libby's complaint went on to say that in November 1847, Sanford "wrongfully, willfully, without cause and against [her] consent" moved out, and went to Kentucky.
 After that time, he continued to "refuse to live with, or provide for, and take care of" Libby and their daughter, and she was "compelled to support [herself] by her own labor and industry."

 The divorce was finally granted, one of the earliest in the known family annals.

 On June 8, 1857, now age 32, Libby married a second time to 38-year-old widower William "Forster" Armstrong (1819-1881), son of Joshua and Phoebe (Stearns) Armstrong.
 He was a native of Pittsford, Monroe County, NY and worked as a clerk in Cardington.